VonStroheim/vshf-config-manager/README.md

 ## VSHF PHP Config Manager

-A settings/configuration manager for PHP Applications
+A settings/configuration manager for PHP Applications.
+It can also handle resources with their properties.

 ## Usage

 Instantiate the Config instance:

 ```php
 $settings = new \VSHF\Config\Config();
 ```

 To hydrate with settings:

 ```php
 $settings = new \VSHF\Config\Config([
    'setting1' =>'value1',
    'setting2' =>'value2'
 ]);
 ```

 ### Contexts

 The main (default) setting context is the _app_ context.
 Hydrating with settings in the constructor will feed that context.

 You can hydrate different context later on: